TheOdinProject/curriculum/rails_programming/turbo/stimulus_js.md

 ### Exercises

-To practice you create a new standard rails application or play around on a separate branch on one of your existing projects, Stimulus will be installed by default with Rails 7.0.
+To practice you create a new standard rails application.
+Stimulus will be installed by default with Rails 7.0.

 * Write some HTML that uses the example controller in `app/javascript/controllers/hello_controller.js`
 * Create you own toggle controller and use it in your view.
 It should be able shows/hide elements upon clicking some